 Conformational information of antigen in native state: The scientific and technological goals so far reached include the construction of a combination of a strong transcription promoter with an adequate chaperone to allow the expression and localization of membrane antigens in outer membrane vesicles (OMVs), the definition of a tag to enrich for low expressed proteins compatible with the structural mass spectrometry protocol, and the set-up of a new protocol to separate lipids and proteins to enable mass spectrometry analysis.

 Dissecting the humoral response following infection or vaccination: The basis for a new protocol for epitope mapping of a polyclonal population has been put in place.
+The approach initially set up from IgG purified from vaccinated animals, has been improved to be applied to human humoral response to vaccination.
 Moreover, two approaches have been defined to assess cooperativity and/or competition of a population of mAbs: The first one, successfully set in place, consisted in Fc glycosylation pattern characterization of mAbs.
 The second one consisted in the de novo sequencing of IgG purified from vaccinated subjects that is currently under development.

 Training: The fellows are affiliated to the Drug Research Academy where they are benefiting from interactions with a wide and diverse scientific network within the academic and industrial pharmaceutical research community.
 The fellows are attending courses foreseen at the Graduate School in Copenhagen which make up the main curriculum for their Ph.D.
 Complementary courses on mass spectrometry and vaccinology will also be held during the fellowship.
 The fellows have the opportunity to participate to numerous seminars provided by worldly recognized scientists either by the University of Copenhagen or GSK Vaccines.